jwc20/bol/journal/index.md

 # ~~Journal~~ Captain's Log

+## 6/29/22

+- Went over all the problems in chapter 5 I've done so far.
+- The ideas were correct but was inadequate in the actual coding and sometimes pseudocode.

 ## 6/28/22

 - Dear diary, I got the wrong solution to EPI 5.5 again.
 Sned help.

 ## 6/27/22

 - Looked over problems I did and did some research for my next project (edgar-fin-api).
 It seems that this project might take more time than I initially thought, so I'm not gonna do it.

 ## 6/26/22

 - [Time track](https://docs.google.com/spreadsheets/d/1Jy4TRW5geWFlUVqOwCHh32BZSAPPkbB3LgF2NXbsoaQ/edit?usp=sharing)

 ## 6/25/22

 - Made this journal.

 ### TODO

 - Derive a barebone skeleton of the patterns from EPI.
 - Memorize it (for speed).
 - Think back to the skeleton when finding a similar problem.